serhiykobyakov/pseudo_pixel_shift/README.md

 Shooting jpegs is be the most convenient way of getting images out of camera since the camera can take care of white balace, exposition and even HDR processing of the output images.
 Contemporary cameras are really great with this, so in postprocessing you'll need to make a subtle corrections.
 Yes, jpegs are 8-bit images and raws can deliver more bits, but using raw requires extra memory and CPU time in later postprocessing.
 There are pros and cons in both approaches, but let me focus on jpegs here.

+## Camera settings and software installation

-It is important to take care of some settings on smartphone:
+It is important to take care about some settings on smartphone:
 * switch noise reduction off (noise reduction smoothes out subtle details which we are interested in)
 * switch image sharping off (sharping causes artifacts and we don't want it)
 * set image quality to 100% (you'll get heavy images but we need as much quality as we can get)
 * use native camera resolution for output images
 * use fastest possible burst mode during shooting

-## Installation

-Install Python 3.\
+On your PC:
+* install Python 3
-Put scripts into filder which is in your PATH list.
+* put scripts into filder which is in your PATH list so you can use them

 ## How it works